 Until recently, the meat universe was generally unknown.
-What happened in the kitchen on Sunday mornings between my mum, the stove and the smell of roast was a mystery in which I used to cradle me, unaware of the joy you can feel when you are the author of those scents of home.
+What happened in the kitchen on Sunday mornings between my mum, the stove and the smell of roast was a mystery to me.
+I was unaware of the joy you can feel when you are the author of those scents of home.

-Yes, because if home is where there is a family, home is where there is a hot soup in the winter evenings and the five o’clock tea and biscuits, home is also where the earth smells wonderfully of forest after the rain, where the smell of roast welcomes you in the kitchen, caressing your senses and soothing the worries.
+Yes, because if the home is where there is a family, home is also where there is a hot soup in the winter evenings and the five o’clock tea and biscuits, home is also where the soil smells wonderfully after the rain, where the aroma of roast pork welcomes you in the kitchen, caressing your senses and soothing the worries.

-Along with the fire, we have another important tradition: the one of cast iron cookware, heavy, textural.
-I candidly admit that the turning point in the cooking of meat for me came when I started using these traditional pots that gave me enough confidence to make those meat dishes that I used to smell with transport and eat with as much satisfaction.
+Along with the fire, we have another important tradition, that of cast iron cookware (I’m loyal to Staub).
+I admit that the turning point in cooking meat for me was when I started using these traditional pots that gave me enough confidence to make those meat dishes that I used to smell with transport and eat with as much satisfaction.

 Fire, iron, meat… back to the roots of our story!

 If the Tuscan arista alla Fiorentina, roasted pork loin with herbs and white wine, was the traditional Sunday roast in our family, the roast pork loin with apples quickly became our favourite.
 Let’s face it: pork and apples is a marriage made in heaven.